patelharsh21/200-days/README.md

 Cheapest flights within k stops
 ## day 20
 Started hugging face nlp course worked on implementation of lip reading  project
+## day 21
+trained a model in cnn and experimented on different architectures and hyperparameters
+Completed nlp course chapter -1